JavaScript onload Event

 The script’s load event

-The <script> element also supports the load event slightly different from the standard ways.
+The <script> element also supports the load event slightly different from standard ways.
 The script’s load event allows you to check if a JavaScript file has been completely loaded.

 Unlike images, the web browser starts downloading JavaScript files only after the src property has been assigned and the <script> element has been added to the document.